wildtruc/winestarter/README.md

 # winestarter
-A not very simple script to start wine emulated applications
+A not very simple script to start and install wine emulated applications

 ![winestarter logo](/png/defaults/winestarter_128.png)

-# IMPORTANT MESSAGE (05/05/17) :
-A huge mistake has been discovered in the Makefile preventing user directories and files to be installed correctly.

-This is fixed.
-ALL MY APOLOGIES.
+Consider this like a mix between PlayOnLinux and Wine usual command line.
+It use winetricks for DLLs and everything winetrciks can do.

+Config file and configuration UI are completly independent and script can work without the UI, but it can do a lot of thing to help you during your journey to install Wine emulated apps.

+# Changelog and issues
+Look CHANGELOG.md.
+You can find too some experience reports about apps install test.

+# WARNINGS
+I'm still leaning and I often discover issues and bugs.
+If you can't install, see wierd things or everything else, feel free to xontact me and we will fix this together.

 -------
 # Basics
 The project comes with 2 scripts:
  - `winestarter`: the command line base.
  - `winestarter_conf`: the Yad graphical interface

-Config file and configuration UI are completly independent and script can work without the UI.

 Note that all OpenGL environment variables are dedicated to Nvidia Graphic cards.